eventswarm/eventswarm-social/README.md

 ### Monitor the public stream:

-1. Create a `JsonStatusListenerChannel` instance, preferably passing a `TwitterFactory` instance (better to share a single instance across channels if you use more than one).
+1. Create a `JsonStatusListenerChannel` instance, preferably passing a `TwitterStreamFactory` instance (better to share a single instance across channels if you use more than one).

 2. Set track keywords (i.e. query strings) and followed IDs using the